 Children and adults over 65 are especially at high risk.
 Each year one in three elderly adults suffers a serious stairway fall.
 Such injuries can increase the chances of an earlier death and reduce the ability to live independently.
-The elderly face a higher likelihood of falling because they often experience muscle weakness and severe dizziness from taking a variety of medications.
+The elderly face a higher likelihood of falling because they often experience muscle weakness and potential dizziness from taking a variety of medications.
 This risk rises as they age.
-Believe your parents or elderly family members to be getting vulnerable to a possible fall, straight or curved stair lifts for residential homes can be installed by T. L. Shield very quickly.

 Falling on flat surfaces can cause serious injuries.
 But falling down a flight of stairs typically causes more severe injuries.
 Common injuries caused by stairway falls include internal bleeding, fractured bones, brain injuries, soft-tissue injuries, and dislocations.
 In fact Safety Council statistics indicate falls are among the most common causes of traumatic brain injury.